Top Recruitment Statistics You Need To know 2023: Hiring Facts and Figures, Trends

 • Every day, about ten thousand baby boomers leave the workforce.

-• A staggering 79 percent of staff will leave their jobs due to a lack of recognition from their bosses.
+• A staggering 79% of staff will leave their jobs due to a lack of recognition from their bosses.

 • In the workplace, just 15% of women serve on boards of directors.